Bayesian Hierarchical Models#

 Uninformative Prior#

 If we don’t know anything about the data, we can choose an uninformative prior: in other words, one that provides as little information as possible.
 In this example, we might choose a uniform distribution over \([0, 1]\) (i.e., \(a = b = 1\)).
 While this avoids the problem of specifying a prior, it also isn’t particularly useful.
-If we use such a weak prior, we’re saying that risk values closer to \(0.8\) are just as likely as values closer to \(0.0001\): this clearly does not align with what we already know about the problem, and if we compute the posterior distributions, we’ll see that the results won’t be significantly different from the no-pooling estimates earlier.
+If we use such a weak prior, we’re saying that risk values closer to \(0.8\) are just as likely as values closer to \(0.0001\): this clearly does not align with what we already know about the problem.
+If we take this approach and then compute the posterior distributions, we would see results similar to the no-pooling estimates earlier.

 Educated Guess#